-- 3.1 ERM for solvency purposes is the coordination of risk management, strategic planning, capital adequacy and financial efficiency in order to enhance sound operation of the authorized insurer and ensure adequate protection of policy holders.
+- 3.1 ERM for solvency purposes is the coordination of risk management, strategic planning, capital adequacy and financial efficiency in order to enhance the soundness of the authorized insurer's operation and ensure adequate protection of policy holders.
 An authorized insurer should establish an integrated set of processes and activities within its risk management system for the effective implementation of its ERM framework. - 3.2 An authorized insurer needs to have in place an ERM framework with sufficient governance to ensure a safe and sound operation.
-An ERM framework is the process of identifying, assessing, measuring, monitoring, controlling and mitigating risks in respect of the insurer.
-It involves the authorized insurer setting its risk appetite and performing a self-assessment to determine all reasonably foreseeable and relevant material risks that the insurer faces, and the interrelationships between those risks, providing a link between ongoing operational management of risk and longer-term business goals and strategies.
+An ERM framework is the process of identifying, assessing, measuring, monitoring, controlling and mitigating risks to which the insurer is exposed or acquires.
+It involves the authorized insurer setting its risk appetite and performing a self-assessment to determine all reasonably foreseeable and relevant material risks that the insurer faces, and the inter-relationships between those risks, providing a link between ongoing operational management of risk and longer-term business goals and strategies.